danintel/sawtooth-faq/validator.rst

 Is there an example for a multiple node Sawtooth Network?
 -------------------
-See these instructions for setting up a 5-node Sawtooth Network with Poet Simulator Consensus using Docker: https://sawtooth.hyperledger.org/docs/core/nightly/master/app_developers_guide/creating_sawtooth_network.htmlow do I add a node to a Sawtooth Network?
+See these instructions for setting up a 5-node Sawtooth Network with PoET Simulator Consensus using Docker: https://sawtooth.hyperledger.org/docs/core/nightly/master/app_developers_guide/creating_sawtooth_network.htmlow do I add a node to a Sawtooth Network?

 How do I add a node to a Sawtooth Network?